Midnordic/music-master/content/docs/composition/index.en.md

 weight: 80
 ---

-A composition consists of all the elements: tracks, events, playlists, nodes, and the connections between them.
+A composition consists of all the elements: tracks, events, playlists, controllers, and the connections between them.
 It’s simply the complete unit you’re currently working on.

 In the composition view (left side), you can see the main elements added to the composition, which can later be moved into playlists (right side).
 These are mainly tracks and events.

 {{< figure src="composition_view.jpg" link="composition_view.jpg" target="_blank" caption="Fig. 1 - Composition and a filled playlist." class="docs-img" >}}

-## Adding Tracks {#adding-tracks}
+## Adding tracks {#adding-tracks}

 To add a track to the composition, click the note-with-plus icon (near the top-left corner). {{< figure src="add_file_icon.png" caption="Fig. 2 - Add track icon." class="docs-img-icon" >}} A menu will appear allowing you to:
 - add individual files
 - add an entire folder
 - add an entire folder including all subfolders